LibraryCarpentry/governance/succession.md

 - Open nominations for members to volunteer for Co-chairs or Secretary roles.
 If more nominations than roles available is received, a vote will be taken.

 ## Onboarding
-- New members provide bio information for Advisory Group page, see e.g. [Advisory Group webpage](https://librarycarpentry.org/advisory/)
+- New members provide biography information for Advisory Group page, see e.g. [Advisory Group webpage](https://librarycarpentry.org/advisory/)
 - Agree to attend at least 50-75% of the LC Advisory Group meetings and relay if you have meeting time constraints
 - Review [Roles and Responsibilities]()
 - New members encouraged to watch at least one LC lesson and consider joining the Maintainer team for that lesson, which provides context from lesson development (e.g. new or under development)